Project overview

 Success Metrics

-• Increase in conversions (% of customers who complete a purchase) - this is currently 23.2%
+• Increase in conversions (% of customers who complete a purchase) - baseline of 23.2% before release.

 • Decrease in cancellations during a Price increase window (customers opting to downgrade instead).